BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 ```

 - After running the job above, replace the script with the one below in order to test creating kubernetes infrastructure with terraform.
+* This is where you initiate Kubernetes clusters through terraform.
+You need to create the pem key above first
 ```bash
 PATH="$PATH:/usr/local/bin"
 ANS_KEYPAIR="call-ansible-test-dev.key"